Table of Contents:

 That’s when it’s time to get a little perspective on your Facebook reach and check if your numbers are really that bad.
 To do that, you can’t just look at your own stats - you need to have something to compare them to.

-Today, we’ll use these findings from 2019.
-Hootsuite compiled the statistics for thousands of Facebook Pages, and came up with results you can use to contextualize your own.
+Today, we’ll use these findings from 2024 from Social Insider, compiled the statistics for thousands of Facebook Pages and other social platforms, and came up with results you can use to contextualize your own.
 (Hint: If you need a refresher on how to access Facebook data beyond what you get on your Insights tab, this shows you what to do.)

 Here’s an example:

-According to their study, the average organic reach for a Facebook post is 5.5%, a drop of 2.2% from 2018.
+According to their data, the average organic reach for a Facebook post is 2.6%, with a significant drop from the past years.
 Here's how you can see how your Page stacked up.

-First, use the Post Data spreadsheet you can download directly from Facebook (again, here’s how) to add the reach for every update you post to your Page over the last month.
+First, use the Post Data spreadsheet you can download directly from Facebook to add the reach for every update you post to your Page over the last month.
 (Remember to look at organic reach, not total!)

 Let's say your total organic reach for the month is 50,000 users.
 Divide that by the number of updates you posted (let's say 20 updates), and you'll get an organic reach of 2,500 users per post.